dvdvideo1234/SpinnerTool/readme.md

       of the maximum power input a.k.a 25k gfu)
 2. When you trace a prop
 * It will show the [force][force_ref] (red), [axis][axis_ref] (blue) and [lever][lever_ref] (green)\
-vectors that will be used for the user customizable setup optoion
+vectors that will be used for the user customizable setup option

 #### I just created a fidget spinner but when I hit the forward numpad key and it goes in reverse ?
 Keep in mind that if you apply negative power, the torque will be reversed when using the numpad.\